jappeace/jappeaceApplication/content/learned-aruba-rental.md

 You can book [this wonderful rental now!](https://www.airbnb.nl/jappie-aruba) This is the rebranded [summerhouse Paradis]({filename}/summerhouse-paradis.md).
-It's a villa that can host up to 8 guests located in Aruba.
+It's a villa that can host up to 8 guests, located in Aruba.
-I think the project is slowly turning out to be successful, but this wasn't easy.
+I think this rental project is slowly turning out to be successful, but it wasn't easy.
-I went into this project knowing full well there'd be trouble, and boy there was trouble.
+I went into this project knowing full well there would be trouble, and boy, there was trouble.
 I'll list the issues and lessons learned from doing this for future me.
-I may wish to do this again, it was a fun ride.
+I may wish to do this again; it was a fun ride.
-If you're interested in doing something similar, I think this blogpost is useful.
+If you're interested in doing something similar, I think this blog post is useful.

 The prices for real estate